Thoregon/Thoregon/doc/spec.md

 Thore͛gon
 ========

-Thore͛gon shows its flamboyance on account of his claim to be a world computer.
+Thore͛gon shows its flamboyance on account of its claim to be a world computer.
 It provides full featured peers (nodes), which can be used to install bounded contexts.
 It runs as a sovereign node which allows reliant nodes to attach.